shardus/website-docs.shardus.com/pages/docs/examples/hello-cloud-template.md

 Head on into the repo and open up `index.ts`.
 This is where you'll find all the real juicy goods.
-This repo has been made to be self explanatory - you'll find detailed explanation of all the ins and outs right there within the code.
+This repo has been made to be self explanatory - you'll find detailed explanations of all the ins and outs right there within the code.

 ## Explanation

 Below you'll find more high level explanations.
-Once you finish reading through both the code and the below, you should have enough understanding of shardus to start developing your own dapps.
+Once you finish reading through both the code and the below, you should have enough understanding of Shardus to start developing your own dApps.

 ### The Types

 The most important type you'll find is the `Account` type.
 This type represents the way we store our data.
-This type will change the most from dapp to dapp.
+This type will change the most from dApp to dApp.

 ```ts
 type Account = {